03. TCP Server and Client

 };

-All of these structures start with a 16-bit integer *_family (despite the different types), which distinguishes IPv4 from IPv6.
-They emulate a tagged union:
+The addr argument can be either IPv4 or IPv6.
+So all of these structs start with a 16-bit integer *_family (despite the different types) to indicate the address type.
+They just emulate a tagged union:

 uint16_t family; // AF_INET, AF_INET6